Snowbleed

 No one did.

-That morning in March, it was bone-cold when I heard the sound.
+That morning in late November, it was bone-cold when I heard the sound.
 About a foot of snow buried the streets the night before.
 I heard a loud BOOM, could it be a car backfiring?
-I was barely awake, still rummaging around the kitchen in search of a coffee cup.
+Barely awake, I was still rummaging around the kitchen in search of a coffee cup in the midst of mayhem.

-I looked down to the sidewalk and saw bright red spots - an alarming crimson red, vivid and wet.
-Icicles glued the windows shut.
-Sirens screamed in the background, unfamiliar voices shouted, "DON'T DO IT!"
+Though the window, I looked down to the sidewalk and saw blotches of red spots in the snow - an alarming crimson red.
+Icicles glued the windows shut and I couldn't hear from what going on.
+Sirens screamed in the background, and unfamiliar voices shouted, "DON'T DO IT!"

-I went outside to learn that Princess Elizabeth was released from a psychiatric hospital a couple of years back, set free to find a life alone without family, friends, or a job.
+What happened?
+I waited until I saw an ambulance, then saw her escorted from the building.
+Cautiously, I went downstairs, then outside to learn more about Princess Elizabeth.
+I learned that she was among discharged from her home, a psychiatric hospital a couple of years back, set free to find a life alone without family, friends, or a job.
 A government check kept her royal name intact but her medical visits were few and far between.
 Maybe never.

 That morning, the psychiatrist showed up to take her back to the mental hospital.
 She, Princess Elizabeth , clung to the confusing world she could could barely navigate.

-So she shot him dead.
-Shot herself.
+So she shot the police office accompanying the ambulance, and wounded others.
 Blood in the snow.

 Comments